OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

     };
     /**
-     * Indicates that File Picker should start in the Site Pivot */ site?: {};
+     * Indicates that File Picker should start in the Site Pivot
+     * This pivot is only supported in OneDrive for Business */ site?: {};
     /**
-     * Indicates that File Picker should start in the OAL (My Organization) Pivot */ myOrganization?: {};
+     * Indicates that File Picker should start in the OAL (My Organization) Pivot
+     * This pivot is only supported in OneDrive for Business */ myOrganization?: {};
     /**